A tourist’s guide to Jerez

 Fresh food markets

 When you visit these little places, don’t pick up the produce.
-Normally you point to what you want and the server will pack it for you.
+Point to what you want and the server will pack it for you.

 Mercado Central de Abastos.
 Jerez’s central indoor/outdoor market and meetingplace since 1873.
 Terrific seasonal fruit and vegetables, meat, cheeses, fish, olives, charcuterie, socks and undies.
 It’s well worth a visit even if you’re not looking to buy.
 The larger stalls have a ticket machine for the queue so there’s no need to fight locals for attention.

 Frutería Sol.
 A great small shop with excellent produce.
-You’ll likely be stuck behind someone who’s on the phone to their mother, confirming what kind of tomatoes she wanted.
+You’ll likely be stuck behind someone who’s on the phone to their mother, confirming what kind of tomatoes she wants.

 Fruteria Sara.
 A tiny store, but everything they have is great quality.